 "I feel its important to monitor the water quality of Bellingen River for the benefit of all those who use our beautiful river, particularly our native aquatic life".

-We are now seeking Holler Volunteers, who will help us get the word out about the plight of the turtle and build support for this innovative citizen science project.
-Tasks may be include distributing flyers/posters, market stalls, talking to sponsors or social media.
-Find out more or contact us if you are interested.
+We are also seeking volunteers who can help us get the word out about the plight of the turtle and build support for this wonderful citizen science project.
+Tasks may be include events, social media or talking to sponsors.
+Contact us if you are interested.